shtolik/cwac-cam2/docs/VideoRecorderActivity.md

 `ACTION_VIDEO_CAPTURE`, making it fairly easy for you to get existing `ACTION_VIDEO_CAPTURE` working with your own local video-recording activity.

-**NOTE**: This only works on Android 4.x devices, or on Android 5.x devices where you use `forceClassic()`.
-Video recording is *very* preliminary at the moment; it is recommended that you hold off on it until version 0.3.x of the library.

 ## Getting the Intent

 The simplest way to craft the right `Intent` to use is to create